Yokosuka: Energy disasters

 On 26 October 2011 Yokosuka held its annual nuclear accident evacuation drill.
 This drill was first held in 2008 when the nuclear-powered aircraft carrier USS George Washington was employed at the US naval base near this city.
 About 70 people, residents and firefighters took part in the drill.
 Firefighters ordered the residents of the city to stay indoors, assuming abnormally high levels of radiation around the US base.
 Radioactive contamination was controlled in the emergency response center by city officials.
-The US Navy refused to take part in all this, because of the impossibility of radiation leaking outside the base.
-However, in December 2011 another drill was scheduled with Yokosuka and other cities to prepare for the possibility that people on board the ship might be exposed to radiation.
+The US Navy refused to take part this, because of the supposed impossibility of radiation leaking outside the base.
+In December 2011, another drill was scheduled with Yokosuka and other cities to prepare for the possibility that people on board the ship might be exposed to radiation.

 One unintended consequence of anti-nuclear sentiment is the construction of coal fired power plants, which causes air pollution and worsens global warming.
 As of 2020, two coal-fired power plants are proposed to be built in Yokosuka, even despite the climate emergency.
 These coal-fired power plants are being built without a full environmental review, and local residents are suing the government of Japan over its construction.
 Environment minister Shinjirō Koizumi has been "a target of the activists' wrath" because of his support for this project.

-Sister city relations
+Sister cities

 Yokosuka has twin-town relationships with four other cities.
 They are (in chronological order):